 PADM 4379, Program Evaluation and Performance Measurement (3)

 Elective Requirements (30 credits)

-Electives in economics, history, political science or business are recommended; choose your electives to fulfill the 51 upper-level credits required for graduation.
+Select your electives so that you complete the 51 upper-level credits required for graduation.

 Consult with your Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
 Otherwise, you may find that a course does not meet the program's requirements and cannot be applied toward that program's credential.